 Former Algerian Foreign Secretary Lakhdar Brahimi will replace Kofi Annan as the United Nations-Arab League envoy to Syria, a UN spokesman confirmed.

-“I personally do not think that the mission itself, regardless of what form it takes, is going to be effective,” he told RT.
+Brahimi has already received wide support from the international community, but Christopher Assad, president of the Coalition of Arab Canadian Professionals, says the new envoy's task may prove impossible.“I personally do not think that the mission itself, regardless of what form it takes, is going to be effective,” he told RT.
 “I think that the mission is dead, has been dead for a while – and that can be easily attributed to the three permanent members of the Security Council – namely France, UK and the US – impeding the work of Kofi Annan.
 And I think it will continue to impede the work of Lakhdar Brahimi.”